shonicth/FFXIV-PopTracker/README.md

 -La Noscea and Black Shroud should be fully finished.
 Aiming to complete Thanalan tomorrow

 -Fish will ONLY show the bait required for logic.
-I plan to fix this after my first pass on every location
+I plan to fix this after everything else is finished

 -Assets still need to be made.
 If anyone wants to help me with these, it would be greatly appreciated.